-* From the VLC menu, go to Preferences
+- From the VLC menu, go to Preferences

 - Click on the “Audio” tab

 - Click on “All” in the lower left corner to display more audio preferences

-* Look for “Audio desynchronization compensation” in the preferences
+- Look for “Audio desynchronization compensation” in the preferences

-* Set the syncing compensation forward or backward, depending on how your audio is out of sync with the video
+- Set the syncing compensation forward or backward, depending on how your audio is out of sync with the video

 - Click “Save”

-Remember that this is not permanent and that the resyncing will only effect the video when played in VLC.
-This method works on all video types supported by VLC, whether it be a DIVX AVI, MOV, MPG, or just about anything else that VLC will open.
+These two methods work on all video types supported by VLC, whether it be a DIVX AVI, MOV, MPG, or just about anything else that VLC will open.
 A common misconception is that there is an audio syncing problem when the video or audio itself doesn’t load at all, this is probably not syncing but rather a codec issue.
 If you run into this, learn to watch AVI video on the Mac using something like Perian that has a wide codec support.
 In most cases, VLC will play the movie files as well though.